tryolabs/aws-workshop/workshop/vpc-subnets-bastion/03-nat-instance.md

 22. Select your NAT instance.
 23. Go to Actions - Networking and click on **Change Source/Dest.
 Check**.
 24. Click Yes, Disable.
+25. Go to Actions again - Networking and click **Change Security Groups** and add the default one for the VPC.

 ## Create a route for private subnets through the NAT instance
 1. Go to VPC under Networking & Content Delivery.